DogeTheBeast/College_notes/CHEM 154/Unit 7/Heat Capacity.md

 # Heat Capacity
 It is the quantity of heat required to change the temperature of a substance (without phase change occuring).
-There are 2 types of heat capacity :-
+There are 2 types of heat capacity under constant pressure :-

 ## Molar heat capacity
 It is the amount of energy required to raise the temperature of 1 mole of a substance by 1 degree or 1 kelvin.
 The formula is,